What to Expect from a Career as a Nurse Practitioner

 Nurses and physicians are frequently hailed as heroes over the last couple of years, and the media keeps focusing on the importance of their work.
 With that in mind, you’d probably expect hospitals and clinics to treat you with a similar level of respect, but you’re in for an unpleasant surprise if you approach the job with that attitude.

 The sad truth is that many admins still see nurses as easily replaceable, and you’ll have to get used to feeling underappreciated in your day-to-day work, at least for the first couple of years.
-Your patients are a different story – you’ll get a good mix of gratitude and contempt from them, and you’ll have to learn to deal with the negative aspects of dealing with people on a daily basis.
+Your patients are a different story – you’ll get a good mix of gratitude and contempt from them, and you’ll have to learn to deal with the negative aspects of dealing with people daily.
 But when it comes to your superiors, just get used to the idea that things are not going to be very pretty at first.

 And on that note, don’t expect the facilities you work for to provide you with the tools you need to move up in your career.
 More often than not, you’ll be left to fend on your own when it comes to education, training courses, and additional practical experience.
-Thankfully, it’s possible to broaden your education without sacrificing too much of your free time nowadays with the help of online programs – click here to see some examples of courses that can prove useful in your development.
-It can’t hurt to ask your superiors for some help in this regard, just don’t be surprised if you don’t get far with that.
-In some cases, they might be willing to help you but just won’t have access to the resources they need to do that.
+Thankfully, it’s possible to broaden your education without sacrificing too much of your free time nowadays with the help of online programs – click here to see some examples of courses that can be helpful in your development.
+It can’t hurt to ask your superiors for some help in this regard; just don’t be surprised if you don’t get far with that.
+In some cases, they might be willing to help you but won’t have access to the resources they need to do that.

 Networking Is Key

-Many careers require good networking skills in order to move up, and the job of a nurse practitioner is no exception.
+Many careers require good networking skills to move up, and the job of a nurse practitioner is no exception.
 You won’t go far if you don’t take the time to meet people and get to know them.
-You are in a more convenient position than many other professionals in this regard, as being on your feet all day long and talking to people in different departments can make it quite easy to build a good network of contacts.
+You are in a more convenient position than many other professionals in this regard, as being on your feet all day long and talking to people in different departments can make it relatively easy to build a good network of contacts.
 It’s unfortunate to see so many nurses and nurse practitioners throwing away this opportunity without even attempting to make something useful out of it.
-And if you take the time to build a solid network of contacts, this will help you move up faster and with far less effort than you’d normally need.
+And if you take the time to build a solid network of contacts, this will help you move up faster and with far less effort than you’d typically need.

 You Never Stop Learning

 Even if you have a good education and otherwise solid credentials, you can never really stop learning if you want to stay on top of your game as a nurse practitioner.
 Healthcare is constantly evolving, and it’s one of the fastest-moving fields at the moment.
-Don’t be surprised if some of the things you know become outdated and be prepared to compensate by learning new skills and exploring new parts of healthcare.
+Don’t be surprised if some of the things you know become outdated, and be prepared to compensate by learning new skills and exploring new parts of healthcare.
 There’s no denying that this is a pretty big challenge in itself, but if you don’t take the time to do that, you will quickly get left behind as your peers keep their profiles more relevant in the current climate.

 Patience Is a Crucial Skill

-Can You Survive with no Technological Aptitude?
+Can You Survive with No Technological Aptitude?

-You might not enjoy modern tech too much, but you can’t really avoid the need for it if you want to go far in any part of healthcare.
-You don’t have to become a technological expert, but simply taking the time to learn some of the most popular tools in your field will go a long way towards helping you do your job better.
+You might not enjoy modern tech too much, but you can’t avoid the need for it if you want to go far in any part of healthcare.
+You don’t have to become a technological expert, but simply taking the time to learn some of the most popular tools in your field will go a long way toward helping you do your job better.
 It will also make you a more attractive candidate for promotion, and as we mentioned above, you’ll need to leverage everything you can in this regard.

 Avoiding Burnout

 One of the biggest problems of this profession is the tendency for experienced nurses and nurse practitioners to burn out.
 It happens to many people, and the pandemic made that problem more prominent than ever.
-It’s not hard to see why some nurses choose to give up, and you have to come to terms with the fact that these emotions might hit you too.
-Nobody is immune to that and seeing people outright not caring about their health while you’re trying to save them and those around them can be very disheartening.
+It’s not hard to see why some nurses choose to give up, and you have to come to terms with the fact that these emotions might hit you, too.
+Nobody is immune to that, and seeing people outright not caring about their health while you’re trying to save them and those around them can be very disheartening.